sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 ![Commercial models for SAP BTP](images/2_btp_licenses_btpea.png)

-Some services are **Always Free**, which indicates the service is offering a service plan that comes free of additional charges, as it is already included in your overall SAP BTP contract.
+Some services are **Always Free**, which indicates that the service offers a service plan that is free of additional charges, as it is already included in your overall SAP BTP contract.

 TThe consumption-based models Pay-As-You-Go (PAYG) and SAP BTP Enterprise Agreement (BTPEA) / Cloud Platform Enterprise Agreement (CPEA) offer, in addition, **Free Tier Service Plans** for specific services.

-Free Tier Service Plans provide you with an easy way to trial certain SAP services within your enterprise account, free of charge to see if they can meet your needs.
+Free Tier Service Plans allow you to trial certain SAP services within your enterprise account free of charge to see if they can meet your needs.

 For an overview of Always Free & Free Tier services, visit [SAP Discovery Center Services](https://discovery-center.cloud.sap/viewServices?commercialModel=payg&regions=all&category=freetierservices).